knbknb/Evernote-NoteLister/README.md

 Evernote-NoteLister
 ===================

+A simple tool for the Command Line.
+It does only one thing:

 **Show untagged notes that should be tagged, or that ended up in the wrong notebook.**

-**NOTE: You can do all this in the Evernote Desktop Client, using the List View**
+**NOTE: The Java code in this repo does nothing fancy.
+Users can do easily what this repo does in the Evernote Desktop Client, using the List View**

 This is a small project to teach myself the Evernote API, Maven stuff, Java command-line-options processing, Eclipse-Maven interactions, and other technologies.